zackdraws/zackdraws.github.io/README.md

 For the lightbox feature to work I just used the lightbox js and it connects through the html on the site
         - Lightbox.js = javascript for 'lightbox' effect
 # Programs
-- Yazi -
-- Emacs -
+- Emacs - code editor for previewing website
-- Visual Studio Code -
+- Visual Studio Code - code editor for previewing website

 # Apps
 - Indesign -
 - Premiere - for reel compositing